 Parents as well as students must report the net worth of their assets when applying for federal student aid.
-Here's how colleges evaluate assets reported on the FAFSA and how they factor them into your financial aid.
+Here's how your assets can impact your eligibility for federal financial aid.

 Student and Parent Assets Are Counted Differently

-A student’s assets will have a far greater impact on a family's eligibility for financial aid than parents’ assets.
-An asset is essentially any money that you have readily available or something that can provide financial benefits in the future, such as property or stocks.
+A student’s assets will have a far greater impact on a family's eligibility for financial aid than their parents’ assets.
+An asset is essentially any money that you have readily available (such as money in a savings or checking account) or something that can provide financial benefits in the future, such as property or stocks.